Coronavirus latest: Austria bans travelers from Italy without health certificate | DW | 10.03.2020

 10:53 Austria is banning entry to anyone arriving from Italy without a health certificate, Chancellor Sebastian Kurz said on Tuesday.
 Austria also banned all indoor events with more than 100 participants and outdoor events of more than 500 people.

-10:17 All mass events will be cancelled in Poland to curb the spread of coronavirus in the country.
+10:17 All mass events will be canceled in Poland to curb the spread of coronavirus in the country.
 The ban will include football games and concerts.

 10:03 The Serbian government is banning foreigners arriving from areas experiencing some of the worst COVID-19 outbreaks.
 Foreigners hoping to travel from Italy and parts of China, South Korea, Iran and Switzerland will all be affected.